saranyam0303/Analyzing-Trends-in-Respiratory-Illnesses/README.md

-# Predicting Respiratory Disease Percentages: A Regression Modeling Project
+# <FONT COLOR='GREEN'> Predicting Respiratory Disease Percentages: A Regression Modeling Project
 ## Project Overview

 This project aims to predict the percentage of cases related to various respiratory diseases (such as ILI, RSV, COVID-19, etc.) based on various features such as demographic and temporal information.
 Multiple regression models are implemented and evaluated for their performance, including Linear Regression, Decision Tree Regressor, Random Forest Regressor, Gradient Boosting Regressor, and Support Vector Regressor (SVR).
 The goal is to determine the best-performing model based on Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared (R²) scores.